dani2s/ShadowCaster/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~

 For using the phylogenetic component, some programs are required and should be in the PATH:

 -   `BLAST <ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.26/>`_ 2.2.26+ (blastp needed)

 -   `OrthoMcl pipeline <https://github.com/apetkau/orthomcl-pipeline>`_

 OrthoMcl needs blast v2.2.26(blastall and formatdb), these binary files can be found `here <ftp://ftp.ncbi.nlm.nih.gov/blast/executables/legacy.NOTSUPPORTED/2.2.26/>`_.
 Download blast-2.2.26-*.tar.gz.

-For Linux (Ubuntu) this can be installed through:
+For Linux (Mint 18.3) this can be installed through:

 ::